pascallaliberte/pascallaliberte.me/index.md

 ## My work: User Interface Designer and Developer

-My whole career, I've been improving user interfaces and shaping the conditions for good design to happen.

-Most recently, I've joined the team at [FarmLead][farmlead], a marketplace for farmers to sell their grain, where I'm evolving the design of their product and apps.
+I've recently joined the team at [FarmLead][farmlead], a marketplace for farmers to sell their grain, where I'm **evolving the design of their product and apps**.

-Previously, it's at the University of Ottawa that I helped bring design thinking, working on the central web and templates, and designing apps and web sites.
-At its Faculty of Medicine, I helped direct the creation of [Learn.med][learnmed], an online learning platform.
+Previously, it's at the **University of Ottawa** that I helped bring user-centered design thinking, working on the **web templates**, and designing apps and web sites.
+At its Faculty of Medicine, I helped direct the creation of [Learn.med][learnmed], an **online learning platform**.

 [farmlead]: http://farmlead.com/
 [learnmed]: https://learn.med.uottawa.ca/

-Since the start, I've had my hand in both design and implementation.
-I believe that each one informs the other, for better, more integrated designs.

 ## Some of my beliefs

+* Design is best when done in tandem with the implementation.
+Knowing the limits of the material you work with makes for a better design.
-* There's no greater urgency to [become mature about our choices and to be helpful][postheroism].
+* There's a great urgency to [become mature about our choices and to surpass ourselves][postheroism], so that we know how to handle the complex situations of life.
 * Most times when we hit an either/or mindset, there's usually a third way.
 * We're complicated people, full of paradoxes.
-Learning to [bridge those paradoxes helps us be better with others][bridgeparadoxes].
-* There's a way to be profoundly pro-technology and also require it to be centered on the person.
-* It's possible to [go deep in ten things at once][godeepineverything], you just have to know what to put as the central thing and to put the rest of the list in order.
+Learning to [bridge those paradoxes helps us be better with others][bridgeparadoxes]. thing and to put the rest of the list in order.
 One will feed into the other, letting you achieve them all.
 * To-do lists are only a little helpful, because they're usually written as wish-for lists.
 I found that [writing will-have-done lists][willhavedone] to be the most helpful kind of list to write.
 {: .home-beliefs }